alishhde/AISearchAlgorithm/README.md

 ![image](https://user-images.githubusercontent.com/45999644/143463203-7d5e8c29-07a8-4795-9818-0bddd0f3e775.png)

 This algorithm makes a frontier list and also a explored list.
 Every time chooses a state from that frontier with a strategy (e.g. UCS, DFS, etc.) and it checks that, the state that has been choosen was not been seen before.
+## Uninformed Search Strategies
+The main characteristic of the Uninfomred search is to not using the information about the goal.

+1. Breadth-First Search (BFS)
+2. Uniform-Cost Search (UCS)
+3. Depth-First Search (DFS)
+4. Depth-Limited Search (DLS)
+5. Iterative Deepening Search (IDS)

 ### Depth-First Search
 - DFS strategy is to expand the deepest node first.